YahiaHesham/Context-Aware-VIT/README.md

-This repo contains an implementation based on the following paper:
+This repo contains an extention to the implementation based on the following paper:

 ## Context-aware Pedestrian Trajectory Prediction with Multimodal Transformer